velissarious/ApacheLogParserApp/readme.md

 0 - Default option, all of the bellow:

-1 - Top 10 requested pages and the number of requests made for each
+1 - Top 10 requested pages and the number of requests made for each.

-2 - Percentage of successful requests (anything in the 200s and 300s range)
+2 - Percentage of successful requests (anything in the 200s and 300s range).

-3 - Percentage of unsuccessful requests (anything that is not in the 200s or 300s range)
+3 - Percentage of unsuccessful requests (anything that is not in the 200s or 300s range).

-4 - Top 10 unsuccessful page requests
+4 - Top 10 unsuccessful page requests.

 5 - The top 10 hosts making the most requests, displaying the IP address and number of requests made.

-7 - For each of the top 10 hosts, show the top 5 pages requested and the number of requests for each page
+7 - For each of the top 10 hosts, show the top 5 pages requested and the number of requests for each page.

 You can use this feature by specifying the the `-o` or `-option` option:

 `java -jar stefanos-0.9.0-SNAPSHOT-jar-with-dependencies.jar -o 1`

 This example will display item 1 from the list above.

+## Technical Details

+The project has the following dependencies that are also defined in Maven's `pom.xml` file.

+* sqlite-jdbc - to use [SQLite](https://sqlite.org/index.html) a file based database.

+* jcommander - a command line parsing library.

+* junit - [JUnit](https://junit.org/junit4/) for unit testing.